 "Oh, bless you."
 The woman's shoulders sagged in relief.
 "Thank you so much, thank you—I can't tell you—it means so much—I'm so grateful."
 Tears shone in her eyes, but didn't spill over.

 Oh, dear, Rose thought, feeling a tug in the center of her chest.
 What had she done?

-It was sort of like needing to pee, Rose thought.
-Not that she'd had to use a bathroom any time in the past several decades but she remembered the sensation.
-First a feeling, a subtle message the body sent that perhaps it was time to get up and go somewhere.
+Much later, tromping her way through Ocala National Forest, Rose tried to be philosophical about the whole thing.
+The tug felt sort of like needing to pee.
+Not that she'd had to use a bathroom any time in the past several decades, but she remembered the sensation.
+First, a subtle message, a gentle push that said perhaps it was time to get up and go somewhere.
 Then a more insistent awareness.
-Finally, a sense of pressure working its way up to pain that required, no, demanded attention.
+Now a sense of pressure that was impossible to ignore.